JosePamplona/Dockerized-Elixir-Workbench/README.md

     This will generate all the files and apply specific configurations.
     It can accept all option flags from the task `mix phx.new` like `--no-html` or `--no-esbuild` (Full task [phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) documentation).

-1. Edit the `run.sh` file, adjust the `schemas()` function in order to create a migration generation script.
+1. Edit the `.framework/entrypoint.sh` file, adjust the `schemas()` function in order to create a migration generation script.
 Once saved, run the following command:

     ```sh
     ./app schemas